 Tackling the wage gap, expanding maternity leave and childcare, establishing specialist domestic violence courts, increasing the conviction rate for rape – all these things are founded in an understanding of the ways women suffer discrimination because we are female, and not because of the way we identify.

-This is Sarah Ditum, a pundit who gets paid to write reactionary anti-trans hit pieces that almost always begin with the phrase “I’m not transphobic, but.”
-Had she understood the distinction between other people’s ideas about you based off of your apparent sex and your own ideas about your own sex, she would not have rather naively implied that the above circumstances she has described don’t affect trans women for the same (and more) reasons.
+Had the writer understood the distinction between “other people’s ideas about you based off of your apparent sex” and “your own ideas about your own sex,” she would not have rather naively implied that the above circumstances she has described don’t affect trans women for the same (and more) reasons.
 As long as a trans woman is culturally read as female by other people, those same people subject her to the exact same misogyny as any other woman, as many of us will point out when we are being scapegoated in hit pieces like these.
 Returning to our map paradigm–whether or not I meet someone’s arbitrary criteria of “female” (the territory), if I am perceived to be female, I will be treated as female (the map), with all the baggage that entails.